The Stone Fabrication & Installation Process

 Considering all the various aspects of each of the phases of the fabrication process, it is no surprise that the time it takes a countertop project to go from concept to completion is more than just weekend.
 If you’re talking about natural stone, there will probably be multiple meetings counting consults and approvals.
 So, prepare yourself to be patient and to make a number of decisions about how you want the work to transpire.

-Another aspect of the project is that you will be without your kitchen during the time the surface is being installed.
+Losing your kitchen during installation is another aspect of the project to consider.
 Good communication with the company that is doing the installation is a key to eliminating surprises and preventing misunderstandings.
-Asking questions along the way will help you to have clearly in mind what to expect as your project is completed.
+Ask good questions along the way.
+Doing so helps you have expectations clearly in mind as your project is completed.

 In this article we have looked at some key aspects of the stone fabrication process.
 Each of which plays an important role in the final project’s success.
 Whether it is the design, fabrication, or installation phase that you are in, having a great relationship with the fabrication company handling the job will yield good results.
 Regardless of whether you select engineered stone or natural stone surfaces, if you are working with a professional that has proper credentials and you communicate well, your stone fabrication process will run smoothly.